 Aside from such references, the details of Genesis 11 are strikingly precise from a historical perspective.
-Consider the following:
+Consider the following facts.

-(2) The allusion to a “tower” in Babylon is certainly consistent with the fact that such towers, called ziggurats, were common in that ancient locale.
+Second, the allusion to a tower in Babylon is certainly consistent with the fact that such towers, called ziggurats, were common in that ancient locale.
 These towers consisted of several platforms, constructed one on top of the other, progressively smaller in size till a pinnacle was reached which accommodated a small temple dedicated to some particular deity.

 Donald J. Wiseman, professor of Assyriology at the University of London, has confidently stated that the record in Genesis 11 “bears all the marks of a reliable historical account” (1980, 157).
 Even a liberal writer concedes that “the background that is here sketched proves to be authentic beyond all expectations” (Speiser 1964, 75).

 The precise site of the ancient tower of Babel is a matter of uncertainty, for there are possibilities among the remnants of several ruins in the region.
 Many writers, following Jewish and Arab traditions, locate the tower ruins at Borsippa (the “Tongue Tower”), about eleven miles southwest of the northern portion of Babylon (formerly a suburb of the city).